JohnRattz/NorfolkTouring/README.md

 Clicking on the tour location `View` (e.g. clicking on the image) will open a detailed view of that location.
 This view shows additional information, such as the operating hours, website, address, contact information, and a description for the corresponding location.
+Both the "Chosen Images" and the "Images from Google" can be clicked on to enlarge them and allow manual cycling.

+There is also a widget that lists the categories of touring locations if it is large enough.
+Clicking an element of the list opens the app and shows the corresponding set of tour locations.

 Notifications regarding the nearest location are issued every 5 to 10 minutes.
 Only locations that have been loaded so far are considered - i.e. only the categories opened since the app launched.
+Clicking on these notifications shows the appropriate group of tour locations in the app.

 The settings menu can be accessed from the 3 vertical ellipses in the top right corner.
 Wifi and cell data usage can be toggled, which stops location updates and changes `View` visibility and contents accordingly.
 Notifications may be toggled as well.

 <h3>Description of Software Components</h3>